BMMADHUMITHA/weighted_rr/README.md

     K --> L[Timer active]
 ```

-> **Important:** If Start is pressed while the door is OPEN, the code rejects the Start request.
+If Start is pressed while the door is OPEN, the code rejects the Start request.
 It does not create a pending detergent state.

----

 ## Door Behavior